lenstronomy/lenstronomy/PUBLISHED.rst

 * TDCOSMO IV: Hierarchical time-delay cosmography -- joint inference of the Hubble constant and galaxy density profiles `Birrer et al. 2020 <https://arxiv.org/abs/2007.02941>`_
     *lenstronomy.Galkin for kinematics calculation that folds in the hierarchical analysis*

+* TDCOSMO V: strategies for precise and accurate measurements of the Hubble constant with strong lensing `Birrer & Treu 2020 <https://ui.adsabs.harvard.edu/abs/2020arXiv200806157B/abstract>`_
+    *lenstronomy.Galkin for kinematics calculation that folds in the hierarchical analysis for a forecast for future Hubble constant constraints*